 generating potentially unsafe byproducts.
 Photocatalytic Oxidation is FDA-approved for use in Class II medical

-PCO technology, originally developed in 1994 by NASA to purify air onboard a spacecraft,³ is the only hydroxyl
+PCO technology, originally developed in 1994 by NASA to purify air onboard a spacecraft,4 is the only

-generation method that is always safe to use around people.
-Safe-to-view, UV-A black light or shielded UV-C germicidal
+hydroxyl generation method that is always safe to use around people.
+Safe-to-view, UV-A black light or shielded

-has the added effect of sterilizing airborne germs, viruses and bacteria that pass close to the light source.
-PCO
+UV-C wavelength has the added effect of sterilizing airborne germs, viruses and bacteria that pass close to the

-is the only method of hydroxyl generation that can be left running unmonitored in occupied spaces without requiring
+light source.
+PCO is the only method of hydroxyl generation that can be left running unmonitored in occupied spaces

-byproducts including ozone and hydrogen peroxide off-gassing may reach unsafe levels for workers, so monitoring is needed for occupied
+ozone and hydrogen peroxide off-gassing may reach unsafe levels for workers, so monitoring is needed for occupied

 What Methods Do BoiE Hydroxyl